 - Known bugs in XML and RTN format support:

-For InterSystems IRIS, the copyright comment in the syntax checker and legacy XML import wizard is supported.
+- For InterSystems IRIS, the copyright comment in the syntax checker and Legacy XML File import wizard is supported.

 Note that projects that are not configured to work with Atelier might be filtered from your Atelier Explorer view.
 You can either view these projects in the Project Explorer view, or open the Atelier Explorer filters from the view's menu and adjust filtering behavior.